 More information at https://en.wikipedia.org/wiki/Saas-Fee

 Sign up for email notifications here.
 This list is low traffic and will only get you ACAT conference announcements and general information (for this and future conferences in the ACAT series).

 Many people are working together to bring you this conference!
 The organization page has some details.
-D. Perret-Gallix is chair of the International Advisory Committee, F. Carminati is chair of the Scientific Program Committee, F.Rademakers is the chair of the Local Organizing Committee.
+F. Carminati is chair of the Scientific Program Committee, F.Rademakers is the chair of the Local Organizing Committee.